Festival Of Birds in Detroit Lakes Minnesota

 Detroit Lakes is nestled in the heart of a transition zone between tall grass prairie, northern hardwood and conifer forest ecosystems.
 That means there are lots of kinds of birds!
 Which, in turn, means a lot of serious birders flocking here each spring for the annual Festival of Birds.

-The 23rd annual Festival of Birds is scheduled for May 20-22, 2021.
+The 23rd annual Festival of Birds will be held May 20-22, 2021.
 Zoom into virtual sessions and get those binocs ready for a couple mornings in the field!

 Thursday, May 20, 8:00 am-9:00 am: Join our virtual presentation by Randy Kolka, Project Leader and Research Soil Scientist at the SPRUCE Climate Change Experiment.
 In the middle of the U.S. Forest Service’s Marcell Experimental Forest north of Grand Rapids MN, is a one-of-a-kind science experiment tucked away in a true bog.
 Scientists from around the world are conducting research in ten temperature controlled chambers.
 Learn what the responses to warming and increased CO2 concentration has on the atmosphere and climate.
 How does this affect trees and vegetation, which in turn will affect birds and wildlife?
 Presentation proudly brought to you by Prairie Woods Chapter of Izaak Walton League.